 Please also see:

-A new end of life care medical authorisation and administration record (Maar) was agreed by the London-wide Clinical Advisory Group in July 2020.
+An end of life care medical authorisation and administration record (Maar) was agreed by the London-wide Clinical Advisory Group in July 2020.

 Via Coordinate My Care, those with chronic healthcare conditions and/or life-limiting illnesses can create a personalised care plan so that they can express their wishes on how and where they are treated and cared for.
 This can be shared electronically with urgent care providers, especially in an emergency.